munificent/craftinginterpreters/book/closures.md

 </aside>

 This means a more complex approach than we used in our Java interpreter.
-Because some locals have very different lifetimes, we will have two implementations strategies, one optimized for each.
+Because some locals have very different lifetimes, we will have two implementation strategies.
 For locals that aren't used in closures, we'll keep them just as they are on the stack.
 When a local is captured by a closure, we'll adopt another solution that lifts them onto the heap where they can live as long as needed.

 Closures have been around since the early Lisp days when bytes of memory and CPU cycles were more precious than emeralds.
 Over the intervening decades, hackers